keepthrifty/keepthrifty.github.io/_posts/2016-03-23-engagement-ring-sold.md

 * Think about your long-term goals as a couple first - the important thing is the commitment itself, not the price tag on the ring.
 What other goals could you achieve together by agreeing to spend less on the engagement ring?
 * Rings from a fancy store carry the same marketing/branding premium as clothes from a fancy store or furniture from a fancy store; I probably could have gotten the same ring elsewhere for significantly less.

 I don't regret buying this ring for my wife as it was a part of our journey to where we are today.
-That said, I really happy with our decision to sell it and use that money for something that aligns with our current goals.
+That said, I'm really happy with our decision to sell it and use that money for something that aligns with our current goals.

 # What's your real dream?